wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 A simple horizontal posts content slider plugin.

 == Description ==
-Carousel horizontal posts content slider is jQuery powered and carouFredsel library based slider.
+Carousel horizontal posts content slider is a jQuery powered and carouFredsel library based slider.
 It allows you to showcase your posts in a nice sliding manner.
 It has plenty of user-friendly options to configure the slider easily.

 = Features of this plugin =
 *   Responsive and mobile friendly.